Karla-castillo01/AccountingLedgerApp_Capstone1/README.md

 # Account Ledger

 ## Project Description
-This is an accounting ledger application that helps users manage financial transactions.
-It allows you to add deposits and payments, view a detailed ledger, and generate reports for specific time periods.
-The app is designed to be simple and easy to use, providing a clean interface for interacting with your finances.
-It reads and writes data to a `transactions.csv` file, storing transaction details like `vendor name`, `description`, and` amount`.
-Users can filter and sort ledger entries by `date`, `vendor`, or `transaction` type, and it offers a clear, efficient way to track financial activity.
+Welcome to my Accounting Ledger project!
+This is a simple Java-based command-line application that helps users track deposits and payments while generating useful reports based on timeframes or vendors.
+Users can add transactions, view their full ledger, or filter entries by type or date.

+# Project Features

+Add deposits and payments\
+View all ledger entries or filter by:\
+Deposits only\
+Payments only\
+Date ranges (month-to-date, previous month, year-to-date, previous year)\
+Vendor name\
+Saves entries to `transaction.csv` and loads them each time the program runs\

 ### Home Screen :
 ![Deposit_Payment_Exit](https://github.com/user-attachments/assets/c47b97d1-f9d3-46e1-8922-e949f84e47a5)